 If your child is younger than high school, I’d advise not giving them access to the social element of any online games.
 You can play Minecraft and other games on your own just fine.
 For high schoolers, our rule is that you don’t play with people you don’t know.
 That means “friends of a friend” or “so-and-so’s cousin” too.
 If you haven’t met them in real life, don’t engage with them online.

 3. Games in the open only.

 No consoles, computers, televisions, iPads or iPhones in bedrooms.
 That’s the rule.
 When games are in the open not only do parents get to keep a better eye on what’s going on, but kids are also less likely to sneak on when it’s not screen time.
 Chances are they won’t be waking up in the middle of the night to sneak in a quick game or two either.
 We break this one all the time for iPads/iPhones, but never for gaming consoles and computers.

 4. Play authorised games only.

 Any game my kids want to play has to pass the parent-test first.
 I want to check out what the kids are playing, research it a little, and know that it’s age-appropriate and fits our values (more or less).
 I’m far from a pearl-clutcher, but I’m vigilant about the kind of crap my kids are getting into.
 I want to make sure they are mature enough and wise enough to handle the crap first.

 5. No games on mobiles or school computers.

 I don’t often snoop through my kids’ stuff, but I do when it comes to this rule.
 Games are on the home computer and iPads only.
-No loading them onto phones or the Macs my older two use for school.
+No loading them onto phones or the Macs used for school.
 When it comes to online computer games, we work on a trust basis.
 So far, so good.
-I don’t think my kids ever want to find out what happens to games time if they are caught breaking this particular rule.
+I don’t think my kids ever want to find out what happens to games time if they are caught breaking this particular rule*.